 Bukit Pergasingan and Bukit Selong

 If you’re in Lombok during the rainy season but still want to hike, take a look at Bukit Pergasingan.
-It’s a 2-3 hour hike up a steep hill over the rice paddies out of Sembalun, the town that you’d normally either start or end your Rijnani trek in.
+It’s a 2-3 hour hike up a steep hill over the rice paddies out of Sembalun, the town where Rinjani treks usually begin or end.

-However during rainy season, the town is sleepy and mostly empty.
-It’s a lovely place to stay, and I loved the friendliness of the locals, always giving me a thumbs up and saying hello and asking how I was doing.
-Plus during the off season, you can get this viewpoint all to yourself.
+The town is sleepy and mostly empty throughout the rainy season.
+It’s a lovely place to stay with friendly locals, who always gave me a thumbs up before saying hello and asking how I was doing.
+Plus, in the rainy season, you can get this viewpoint all to yourself.

-To make sure you have a better chance of a view, going during dry season would make more sense, but it will be more crowded.
-If you don’t like the idea of hiking up in the dark, it’s also common to do an overnight trek.
+If you don’t like the idea of hiking up in the dark, it’s common to do Bukit Pergasingan as an overnight trek.
+You can book a guide and tent in town.

 Alternatively, head to Bukit Selong’s wooden star for another view:

-This ‘hike’ took about 5 minutes and though it was still a cool view, it has nothing on the mountain across from it (pictured above, across from me).
+This ‘hike’ took about 5 minutes and while it was still a cool view, it has nothing on the mountain across from it (pictured above, across from me).

 Contact Rozak, mentioned in the Rinjani section, for this one as well.
 He’s great!